ichala/short-let-api/README.md

 This project is the backend service provider for the Short Let application, which helps the frontend to register, and login using JWT.
 It also provides many API endpoints to read, write, update, and delete data from all parts of the project.
 We built a simple and useful documentation for this project so the community can have an idea how to use with this.

+> Here is a link to the [frontend application](https://github.com/ichala/short-let-frontend) repository.

 This application was built as a group project in less then 3 weeks.

-Here are the [tasks](https://github.com/ichala/short-let-api/issues/16) we planed to work on at the begining of this project.
+Here is the [Kanban Board](https://github.com/ichala/short-let-api/issues/16) we planed to work on at the begining of this project.

 ![](https://user-images.githubusercontent.com/89282221/190205252-fd7bdeee-a2f2-4bc2-add9-e8efe93b9d51.gif)